sumitmaji/kubernetes/install_k8s/gok-modular/docs/SPINNER_FEATURE.md

 - `$2+`: Command and arguments to execute

 **Behavior:**
+- **Command Validation**: Checks if the command exists before execution
 - Shows animated spinner while command runs
 - Displays success/error message based on exit code
+- Shows clear error if command is not found
 - Respects verbosity settings (no spinner in quiet mode)

 ### `execute_with_spinner_custom`